-We believe that renewable resources in the U.S. will be a driver for large transmission project activity.
+We believe that renewable resources in the United States will still be a driver for large transmission project activity under the new administration.
 State renewable portfolio standards, which set required or voluntary standards for how much electricity is to be generated from renewable energy sources, as well as general environmental concerns, are driving the development of renewable energy projects.
 The economic feasibility of renewable energy projects, and therefore the attractiveness of investment in the projects, may depend on the availability of tax incentive programs or the ability of the projects to take advantage of such incentives.
-The late-2015 congressional approval of a five-year extension to the Production Tax Credit and Investment Tax Credit should help spur additional wind and solar development, and we believe we will benefit from an increase in these projects.
+The late-2015 congressional approval of a five-year extension to the Production Tax Credit and Investment Tax Credit should continue to spur additional wind and solar development, and we believe we will benefit from an increase in these projects.

-As a result of reduced spending by U.S. utilities on their distribution systems for several years, we believe there is a growing need for sustained investment by utilities on their distribution systems to properly maintain or meet reliability requirements.
-In 2015 we saw increased bidding activity in some of our electric distribution markets, as economic conditions improved in those areas.
-We believe that a recovery in the U.S. economy, and in the housing market in particular, over the next few years could provide additional stimulus for spending by our customers on their distribution systems.
+As a result of reduced spending by United States utilities on their distribution systems for several years, we believe there is a continued need for sustained investment by utilities on their distribution systems to properly maintain or meet reliability requirements.
+In 2016, we saw increased bidding activity in some of our electric distribution markets, as economic conditions improved in those areas.
+We believe that continued recovery in the United States economy, and in the housing market in particular, over the next few years could provide additional stimulus for spending by our customers on their distribution systems.
 In addition, we believe there will be a push to strengthen utility distribution systems against major storm-related damage.
 Several industry and market trends are also prompting customers in the electric utility industry to seek outsourcing partners rather than performing projects internally.
-These trends include an aging electric utility workforce, increasing costs and labor issues.
+These trends include an aging electric utility workforce, increasing costs and staffing constraints.
 We believe electric utility employee retirements could increase with further economic recovery, which may result in an increase in outsourcing opportunities.
-We expect to see an incremental increase in distribution opportunities in the U.S. in 2016 and we believe these opportunities will continue to be bid in a competitive market.
+We expect to see an incremental increase in distribution opportunities in the United States in 2017 and we believe these opportunities will continue to be bid in a competitive market.